Iowa vs Ohio State College Basketball Game Preview

 Iowa (17-7) vs. Ohio State (18-6) Game Preview

-For the latest lines and to place bets on college basketball, Visit BetMGM
+For the latest lines and to place bets on college basketball, Go to BetMGM

 Why Iowa will win